-Guinea pigs don’t require many things in order to be happy and healthy.
-This is why they are perfect pets for people of ages.
-When we talk about guinea pigs, hay is always mentioned.
+Guinea pigs don’t require many things to be happy and healthy.
+This is why they are perfect pets for people of all ages.

-What is Hay?
+What Is Hay?

-Some plants like barley, oat, and wheat are also used for hay, but in a form of straw.
-Straw is very good for animal bedding, especially large animals since they can’t injure themselves when laying down on it.
-Guinea pigs, on the other hand, won’t benefit so much from straw.
+Some plants like barley, oat, and wheat are also used for hay but in the form of straw.
+Straw is perfect for animal bedding, especially for large animals, since they can’t injure themselves when lying down on it.
+On the other hand, Guinea pigs won’t benefit so much from straw.

 On the other hand, moist conditions produce fairly quality hay, but this type of hay is easily spoiled before it can be bailed.
-That’s why it’s better to buy hay from professional and verified retailers, especially when we talk about Guinea pigs.
-They need quality hay and they need it a LOT.
+That’s why it’s better to buy hay from professional and verified retailers, especially when we talk about guinea pigs.
+They need a lot of quality hay.

 Types of Hay for Guinea Pigs

 Calcium is essential for making bones harder and denser, while protein is essential for adding muscle mass and making muscles stronger.

-Timothy hay, on the other hand, is quite different.
-This type of hay is used to feed large animals such as horses, cows, and other livestock.
-The reason for this is that horses need a lot of fiber in their nutrition, which is similar to Guinea pigs.
-Thankfully, timothy hay has a lot of fibers and a bit smaller amount of protein, making it ideal for guinea pigs.
+Timothy hay is used to feed large animals such as horses, cows, and other livestock.
+This is because this livestock needs a lot of fiber in their nutrition, similar to guinea pigs.
+Thankfully, timothy hay has a lot of fibers and a bit smaller amount of protein and calcium, making it ideal for guinea pigs.

-Hay and Other Foods for Guinea Pigs
+Other Essential Foods for Guinea Pigs

 Fruits and Vegetables

-We learned that hay plays an important role in the nutrition of herbivorous animals in general, and not just in Guinea pig’s nutrition.
-Since producing high-quality hay is a bit of a challenge, most Guinea pig owners should buy hay from verified sellers and have it available for their Guinea pigs at all times.
+In general, hay plays an important role in the nutrition of herbivorous animals, including guinea pig’s nutrition.
+Since producing high-quality hay is a bit of a challenge, most guinea pig owners should buy hay from verified sellers and have it available for their guinea pigs at all times.

-Your Guinea pig will be healthiest when its nutrition consists of, at least, 80% hay, so don’t try to save money by buying low-quality hay.
+Your guinea pig will be healthiest when its nutrition consists of at least 80% hay, so don’t try to save money by buying low-quality hay.